 The incidence of dengue has grown dramatically around the world in recent decades.
 Over 2.5 billion people – over 40% of the world's population – are now at risk from dengue.
 WHO currently estimates there may be 50–100 million dengue infections worldwide every year.

 Before 1970, only nine countries had experienced severe dengue epidemics.
 The disease is now endemic in more than 100 countries in Africa, the Americas, the Eastern Mediterranean, South-east Asia and the Western Pacific.
 The American, South-east Asia and the Western Pacific regions are the most seriously affected.

 Cases across the Americas, South-east Asia and Western Pacific have exceeded 1.2 million cases in 2008 and over 2.3 million in 2010 (based on official data submitted by Member States).
 Recently the number of reported cases has continued to increase.
 In 2010, 1.6 million cases of dengue were reported in the Americas alone, of which 49 000 cases were severe dengue.

 Not only is the number of cases increasing as the disease spreads to new areas, but explosive outbreaks are occurring.
 The threat of a possible outbreak of dengue fever now exists in Europe and local transmission of dengue was reported for the first time in France and Croatia in 2010 and imported cases were detected in three other European countries.
-A recent (2012) outbreak of dengue on Madeira islands of Portugal has resulted in over 1800 cases and imported cases were detected in five other countries in Europe apart from mainland Portugal.
+In 2012, an outbreak of dengue on Madeira islands of Portugal resulted in over 2 000 cases and imported cases were detected in 10 other countries in Europe apart from mainland Portugal.

 An estimated 500 000 people with severe dengue require hospitalization each year, a large proportion of whom are children.
 About 2.5% of those affected die.